Reusing Overtrained Language Models Saturates Scaling: Scaling Laws for Model Reuse

-\textbf{Variant of CPT scaling law.} When the dataset used for CPT is the same as the base model, we expect the scaling formula shown below holds:

-Hence, one may expect this holds for CPT on a different dataset as well, as assumed in \cite{que2024d,wang2025learning}.
-Fitting the above formula for the code (math) CPT scenario, we find that the RMS error is 0.0213 (0.0235), higher than the best ones in Table \ref{tab:func_flipped}.
-Hence, our scaling law models CPT better, in contrast to previous assumptions, which may have overlooked the overtraining effects on the model.

-\textbf{Variants of CPT.} We also consider CPT variants that are commonly used in practice \cite{ibrahim2024simple}: \begin{itemize}[leftmargin=*] \item \textbf{CPT with replay:} A portion of the first-stage data is mixed into the second-stage data, which is common for mitigating catastrophic forgetting.
-We consider a replay ratio of 0.25, i.e., 25\% of the second-stage data is from the first stage. \item \textbf{CPT from stable phase:} We consider CPT starting from a base model checkpoint in the stable phase of the WSD learning rate schedule.
+\textbf{CPT.} We consider both code and mathematics datasets and perform CPT on them as in the previous Section.
+Additionally, we consider the following variants of CPT that are commonly used in practice \citep{ibrahim2024simple} and test them on the code dataset: \begin{itemize}[leftmargin=*] \item \textbf{CPT with replay (rep):} A portion of the first-stage data is mixed into the second-stage data, which is common for mitigating catastrophic forgetting.
+We consider a replay ratio of 0.25, i.e., 25\% of the second-stage data is from the first stage. \item \textbf{CPT from stable phase (sta):} We consider CPT starting from a base model checkpoint in the stable phase of the WSD learning rate schedule.
 This is to avoid adverse effects from re-warming the learning rate from a decayed value. \end{itemize}

-\textbf{Variants of model growth.} We further consider model growth variants. \begin{itemize}[leftmargin=*] \item \textbf{Larger growth factor:} We consider a larger growth factor of 4 times (instead of 2). \item \textbf{Model growth from stable phase:} Similar to CPT, we train the stacked model starting from a base model checkpoint in the stable phase of the WSD learning rate schedule.
-This also avoids re-warming the learning rate from a decayed value. \end{itemize}
+\textbf{Model growth.} In addition to depth-wise stacking described in the previous Section, we consider width expansion that double the size of the base model.
+For a growth factor of 2, we increase the size of the hidden dimension by $\sqrt{2}$ for width expansion.
+We further consider stacking variants: \begin{itemize}[leftmargin=*] \item \textbf{Larger growth factor (x4):} We consider a larger growth factor of 4 times (instead of 2). \item \textbf{Model growth from stable phase (sta):} Similar to CPT, we train the stacked model starting from a base model checkpoint in the stable phase. \end{itemize}

-We again conduct experiments using a 0.1B model, and fit the scaling laws with all possible functional forms as in Section \ref{sec:data} for the above variants.
-Results are summarized in Table \ref{tab:func_2}, with fitted scaling exponents also shown in Table \ref{tab:func_2_exponents} of Appendix \ref{app:scaling}.
-These results show that the propsed scaling law still has the lowest RMS, and variants like replay and larger growth factor do not change the functional form.
-Furthermore, the saturation effects are unlikely to be artifacts of re-warmings of the learning rate.
-Overall, the proposed scaling law is robust across datasets, configurations, and methods investigated.
+\textbf{Comparing various functional forms.} Running the experiments as described above and obtaining the results, we fit the losses with the functional forms of Equations \ref{eq:multiplicative}, \ref{eq:additive}, and \ref{eq:hybrid}.
+Following \citet{hoffmann2022training,besiroglu2024chinchilla}, we perform optimization using the Huber loss ($\delta=10^{-3}$) and the BFGS algorithm, to fit the logarithm of the loss via the LogSumExp trick applied to the RHS of functional forms.
+The leave-one-out root mean square error (RMS) serves as the goodness-of-fit metric.